Battle of Hampden: Occupation of Bangor and Hampden

-The Bangor diversion did not end the difficulties for Hampden.
-Barrie decided to spend more time in the town.
-Redcoats terrorized the village, killing livestock for sport and destroying whatever met their fancy, including gardens, furniture, books and papers.
-Two vessels moored off the town were burned.
-The rampage prompted a town committee to appeal to Barrie to treat the place with a little humanity.
-His shocking reply summarized his approach.
-"Humanity!
+After the occupation of Bangor ended, Barrie's force continued to occupy Hampden for a longer period of time.
+His men infuriated local residents by killing locally-owned livestock and damaging or destroying personal property; two ships moored off Hampden were burnt.

+The actions of his men prompted a town committee to appeal to Barrie to rein them in.
+He replied by stating that "Humanity!
 I have none for you.
 My business is to burn, sink, and destroy.
 Your town is taken by storm.
 By the rules of war we ought to lay your village in ashes, and put its inhabitants to the sword.
 But I will spare your lives, though I mean to burn your houses."

 Barrie did not follow through on his threat to burn houses, but he did secure a $14,000 bond on several incomplete vessels on the stocks in town.
-The terms required the completed vessels be delivered to the Royal Navy in Castine by November 1.
+The terms required the completed vessels be delivered to British authorities in Castine by November 1.
 In the end, the town estimated the value of its losses to total $44,000.

-The British then slipped down to Frankfort and demanded considerable livestock and surrender of all arms and ammunition at that place.
-The locals were slow to comply and before he moved along on the 7th, Barrie promised to return and make the town pay for its delays.
-The captain did not make good on this threat, and except for some nuisance sniping at the British as they passed Prospect, the Battle of Hampden was at an end.
+The British then moved south to Frankfort, Maine and demanded a large sum of livestock and all arms and ammunition in the settlement.
+The town's residents were slow to comply and before he moved along on the 7th, Barrie promised to return and make the town pay for its delays.
+However, he ultimately did not make good on this threat, and except for some ineffective American sniper attacks against the British as they passed through Prospect, Maine, the battle was at an end.

 Casualties

 The British Army loss in the battle was 1 enlisted man killed, 1 officer and 7 enlisted men wounded and 1 enlisted man missing.
 Four of the casualties were from the 29th Regiment, two from the 62nd Regiment and 4 from the 98th Regiment.
 The Royal Navy reported 1 sailor from HMS Dragon killed.
-Two British graves in Hampden remain there today, but no details are carved on the stones.
-These could be the soldier and sailor killed that day.

 American casualties were low, but sources are conflicting.
 Williamson gives 1 militiaman killed and 11 wounded, with at least two civilians killed by accident.
 Including the wounded, 84 Americans were taken prisoner.
 Williamson's data may reflect only the losses to the Hampden militia companies.
-Captain Barrie could form no estimate, but noted upwards of 30 laying wounded in the woods.
+Captain Barrie could form no estimate, but noted upwards of 30 lying wounded in the woods.
 Lt.
 Col. John states he had no correct number, but reported 30 to 40 killed, wounded or missing.
 Militia leaders could not confirm how many men actually reported for duty.
 A list for pay purposes was finally produced but is missing entire companies and states no casualties except for one "Tobias Oakman - killed" (the basis for the "1 killed" that Williamson repeated).
 Claims by citizens for various compensations were filed for numerous years after the battle without a final tally or surviving documentation.